Chillrend/rest-api/README.md

 # rest-api
-# RESTful WebService for Brieftrager Project
+# RESTful WebService for Brieftrager College Project
 # put into htdocs folder of your xampp

 # set IP into :